FontenotZach/Reddit_Stock_Scraper/README.md

   > Capable of processing ~600 thousand comments per hour on a Intel i7 8th gen processor

  Future plans:
-  > Build React dashboard to display data

-  > Integrate algorithm to find trending tickers and report them
+  > Integrate robust algorithm to find trending tickers and report them

-  > Integrate real time stock market data to overlay with mention data
+  > Integrate with dev website

   > Plug in to deep learning robo investor